ManojChandran/eduk8snotes/notes/chapter_01_Kube-basics.md

 Applications running in kubernetes are called workloads.

 ### How Kubernetes isolates Kubernetes process with applicaton process?
 Kubernetes uses `namespaces` provide a mechanism for isolating Kubernetes process with applicaton process.
 The `namespaces` provide a mechanism for isolating groups of resources within a cluster.
-Kubernetes creates below namespaces for the Kubernets operations
+Kubernetes creates below namespaces for the Kubernets operations.

 * default
 * kube-public
 * kube-system